 I have worked with Trusted Advisor Associates since 2009.
 Among the greatest joys of my life is the opportunity to work every day with people who are committed to building trust.

 My Trust Story

-My first role as a project lead was a complex organization redesign within a government agency.
-During our current-state analysis, we classified a series of job roles as supportive roles, when they were, in fact, core mission functions.
-The mistake affected only a few of the roles we were analyzing, and we immediately corrected the problem when the client pointed it out.
+My first role as a project leader was a complex organization redesign within a government agency.
+We made a mistake early in our data analysis phase.
+The mistake was small, and we immediately corrected the problem when the client pointed it out.
 Two weeks later, when the head of the affected department called me in for an early morning meeting, the data errors weren’t even on my mind.

 I arrived for the meeting prepared for a typical status update.
 Without preamble, the client (a retired Army colonel) looked me in the eye and asked, “So, are you stupid, or just arrogant?”

 Several thoughts flashed through my mind: “This guy is a jerk!”
 “He doesn’t understand what we do.”
 “He’s just trying to protect his turf.”
 Rather than reacting defensively, I focused on explaining our analysis.
 I was thorough and articulate, with reams of supporting data.
 I was (I thought) at the top of my consulting game, using every trick I’d ever learned to persuade him of the “right” course of action.

 A funny thing happened: the more I talked, the less he listened.
 As I left his office after the meeting, I knew he didn’t trust my recommendations.
 And, much worse, he didn’t trust me.